h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes/get-started-with-open-source-custom-recipes.md

 ### About the Dataset

-This tutorial will use the customer churn telco dataset from [Kaggle](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
+This self-paced course will use the customer churn telco dataset from [Kaggle](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
 The dataset has information about customers of a telecommunications company.
 Some of the features included are customer demographic location, length of the account, and customer call history.
 We will be predicting customer churn.

 [1] [Churn in Telcom’s dataset](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset)